-As per researchers mobile phone based microscopes have impressive performance parameters for the economical diagnosis of non-melanoma skin cancers in places where a conventional microscope is not accessible.
+As per researchers and plastic surgery in Stuart, Florida providers, mobile phone-based microscopes have impressive performance parameters for the economic diagnosis of non-melanoma skin cancers in places where a conventional microscope is not accessible.
 According to Jahan-Tigh, smartphone microscopy has a good future in dermatology as well as pathology.
 The findings were published in the journal Archives of Pathology & Laboratory Medicine.

 With the proliferation of smartphones and the fact they are cheaper than high powered microscopes, skin cancer can be detected in remote areas or locations in developing countries.